quintanar401/kdb-wc/README.md

 * `k-config` - optional, either a chart config in JSON format or js name of a variable with the binary config.
 * `k-flow` - optional, if true the chart will be updated with the new data on every update.
 See examples.
 * `k-id` - optional, this id can be used to link other components to this one.
+* `k-init` - optional, put this attribute at the end.
+When you (or some react library) will set this attribute on an empty `kdb-chart` element all init functions will be called and the element will be initialized properly.
 * `debug` - optional.
 Can be set to true to see debug prints in the browser console.

 ## kdb-editor